Democracy: Characteristics

-There are many decision-making methods used in democracies, but majority rule is the dominant form.
+Democracies may use many different decision-making methods, but majority rule is the dominant form.
 Without compensation, like legal protections of individual or group rights, political minorities can be oppressed by the "tyranny of the majority".
-Majority rule is a competitive approach, opposed to consensus democracy, creating the need that elections, and generally deliberation, are substantively and procedurally "fair," i.e. just and equitable.
-In some countries, freedom of political expression, freedom of speech, freedom of the press, and internet democracy are considered important to ensure that voters are well informed, enabling them to vote according to their own interests.
+Majority rule involves a competitive approach, opposed to consensus democracy, creating the need that elections, and generally deliberation, be substantively and procedurally "fair"," i.e. just and equitable.
+In some countries, freedom of political expression, freedom of speech, and freedom of the press are considered important to ensure that voters are well informed, enabling them to vote according to their own interests and beliefs.

 It has also been suggested that a basic feature of democracy is the capacity of all voters to participate freely and fully in the life of their society.
 With its emphasis on notions of social contract and the collective will of all the voters, democracy can also be characterised as a form of political collectivism because it is defined as a form of government in which all eligible citizens have an equal say in lawmaking.

-Republics, though often associated with democracy because of the shared principle of rule by consent of the governed, are not necessarily democracies, as republicanism does not specify how the people are to rule.
+Republics, though often popularly associated with democracy because of the shared principle of rule by consent of the governed, are not necessarily democracies, as republicanism does not specify how the people are to rule.

 Classically the term "republic" encompassed both democracies and aristocracies.
-In a modern sense the republican form of government is a form of government without monarch.
-Because of this democracies can be republics or constitutional monarchies, such as the United Kingdom.
+In a modern sense the republican form of government is a form of government without a monarch.
+Because of this, democracies can be republics or constitutional monarchies, such as the United Kingdom, where the monarch is not a ruler.

 History

 Democratic assemblies are as old as the human species and are found throughout human history, but up until the nineteenth century, major political figures have largely opposed democracy.
 Republican theorists linked democracy to small size: as political units grew in size, the likelihood increased that the government would turn despotic.
 At the same time, small political units were vulnerable to conquest.
-Montesquieu wrote, "If a republic be small, it is destroyed by a foreign force; if it be large, it is ruined by an internal imperfection."
+Montesquieu wrote, "If a republic be small, it is destroyed by a foreign force; if it is large, it is ruined by an internal imperfection."
 According to Johns Hopkins University political scientist Daniel Deudney, the creation of the United States, with its large size and its system of checks and balances, was a solution to the dual problems of size.

-Retrospectively different polities, outside of declared democracies, have been described as proto-democratic.
+Forms of democracy occurred organically in societies around the world that had no contact with each other.